skorasaurus/carto-manual/carto_manual.md

 then in the terminal, type in: ./index.js --server=true

 now, you can go to your web browser and type in localhost:20009 and your tilemill will be there.
+[NOTE This URL was recently changed in a tilemill commit, UPDATE later].

 ===